-There are several species which do not follow this root-heavy accumulation pattern for 4’-deoxyflavones.
+There are several species which do not follow this root-heavy accumulation pattern for 4´-deoxyflavones.
 We found S. racemosa to accumulate oroxylin A and oroxyloside at significantly greater concentrations in its leaves as compared to in its roots.
 S. strigillosa is also a notable exception due to its high accumulation of baicalin in its leaves relative to its roots.
 In addition, we found S. dependens to accumulate higher concentrations of wogonin and wogonoside in its leaves are compared to its roots.
 Finally, S. suffrutescens accumulated similar concentrations of baicalein and baicalin in all of the three organs that we sampled.
-In these species, it is likely that at least some biosynthetic enzymes in the 4’-deoxyflavone pathway are active in the aerial parts of the plant, instead of or in addition to, in the roots.
+In these species, it is likely that at least some biosynthetic enzymes in the 4´-deoxyflavone pathway are active in the aerial parts of the plant, instead of or in addition to, in the roots.

 In general, acteoside does not seem to share the same organ specificity as the flavonoids we analyzed.
 We detected acteoside in the roots of seven species, but also in the stems or leaves of six out of these seven species.
-In these species that accumulated acteoside in both their roots and aerial parts, concentrations were very similar.
+In these species that accumulated acteoside in both their roots and aerial parts, concentrations were very similar, which is aligned well with other studies showng acteoside/ verbascoside in both roots and aerial parts of diverse species belonging to Lamiales order (ref)

 Several general patterns of accumulation become apparent by considering the phylogeny of the 13 species we selected, as was shown in Fig 1.
 First, three species within clade 2 (S. insignis, S. indica var. coccinea, and S. barbata) display a very similar flavonoid profile.
-The root specificity of 4’-deoxyflavones, and aerial tissue specificity of 4’-hydroxyflavones is very well conserved in these species.
+The root specificity of 4´-deoxyflavones, and aerial tissue specificity of 4´-hydroxyflavones is very well conserved in these species.
 Additionally, the concentrations of accumulated flavonoids in all three organs are similar, and relatively low as compared to other species that we analyzed.
 Matching this similarity in accumulation profile, S. insignis, S. indica var. coccinea, and S. barbata are positioned nearby each other in our phylogenetic tree.

 In contrast to this similarity, the other three species we selected from clade 2 (S. racemosa, S. strigillosa, and S. dependens) display very diverse accumulation patterns, especially in their aerial tissues.
-The root specificity of 4’-deoxyflavones is not well conserved in these species.
-Not only did we detect multiple 4’-deoxyflavones in leaf and stem tissues, but we also found that each species accumulates significantly higher concentrations of several 4’-deoxyflavones in its aerial tissues as compared to its roots.
-For S. racemosa, these 4’-deoxyflavones were oroxylin A and oroxyloside, for S. strigillosa baicalein and baicalin, and for S. dependens wogonin and wogonoside.
+The root specificity of 4´-deoxyflavones is not well conserved in these species.
+Not only did we detect multiple 4´-deoxyflavones in leaf and stem tissues, but we also found that each species accumulates significantly higher concentrations of several 4´-deoxyflavones in its aerial tissues as compared to its roots.
+For S. racemosa, these 4´-deoxyflavones were oroxylin A and oroxyloside, for S. strigillosa baicalein and baicalin, and for S. dependens wogonin and wogonoside.

 Although S. wrightii accumulated a slightly more diverse set of metabolites, both species we selected from clade 3 showed similar overall patterns of accumulation.
 In addition, both species accumulated high concentrations of baicalein and baicalin in all three organs we sampled.
 In the roots of S. wrightii, and in all three organs of S. suffrutescens, we found baicalein and baicalin concentrations to be similar to or several times higher than that in the roots of S. baicalensis.